New Brunswick Rock Climbing

 New Brunswick is South of Gaspésie (Qc), West of PEI and Nova Scotia and east of Maine.

 All of the rock climbing in NB is located in the south of the province.
 On the other hand, the ice can be found everywhere in the province.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for New Brunswick:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for New Brunswick:

 Featured Route For New Brunswick

 Dont Be Jenga 5.11+ 7a 24 VIII 24 E4 6a